 What’s your go-to solution when you need to hire new talent quickly?
 If it’s working with a staffing agency, then you know that 20 – 30% commission fees can send your hiring costs through the roof.
 To avoid paying those high fees, many companies continue recruiting for the same positions on their own as well, with the hope that they can fill the role themselves and skip the commission.

 But what’s behind those high fees?
 And is it possible to avoid them while still hiring the quality candidates you need?
+Have you considered contract recruiters?

 Why Staffing Agencies Cost So Much